For housing benefit and council tax support purposes a pensioner is anyone who has reached state pension credit age.

 To apply for housing and or council tax support you must complete an online claim form.

 If you are not able to complete an online claim straight away you can register your intention to claim by starting the online claim and selecting the save for later option.
 Once you have registered your intention to claim you must complete the online claim for and provide all the evidence required within one month of the date of your claim.
-You can also register your intention to claim by telephone or in person at our customer services reception.
+You can also register your intention to claim by telephoning the Benefits Service on 020 8825 7000.

 Proof of identity and proof of your national insurance number must be provided when making a claim.